About Me

 Particle Physics & Quantum Field Theory

 PhD on neutrino oscillations and non-standard interactions.
-Work on family symmetries, multi-Higgs-doublet extensions of the Standard Model, and lepton mass matrices.
-Foundation in the mathematical structure of quantum fields.
+Work on family symmetries and the mathematical structure of quantum fields.

 2014–2019